reshufflehq/reshuffle-aws-connectors/doc/AWSSNSConnector.md

 This [Reshuffle](https://dev.reshuffle.com) connector can be used to send messages.
 [AWS SNS documentation](https://docs.aws.amazon.com/sns/index.html).

-The following example send a message when Reshuffle receives an HTTP request on /send
+The following example send a message via AWS SNS when Reshuffle receives an HTTP request on /send

 ```js
 const { HttpConnector, Reshuffle } = require('reshuffle')